-Our Graduate Program has four “tracks” of study, American Religious History (ARH), History and Ethnography of Religion (HER), Religion, Ethics, and Philosophy (REP), and Religions of Western Antiquity (RWA).
+Our Graduate Program has four “tracks” of study, American Religious History (ARH), History and Ethnography of Religions (HER), Religion, Ethics, and Philosophy (REP), and Religions of Western Antiquity (RWA).
 Each track has specific degree requirements; more information on these requirements can be found below on this page.
 Students admitted to one of the four tracks will be advised by faculty in that area.
 They will also take courses and fulfill some of their degree requirements outside that area.
 It is a general policy of the department to admit only full-time students to the Graduate Program in Religion.
 Most accepted graduate student, including MA students, receive funding to defray the cost of their graduate education.
-For assistance with logistical matters involving application to the Graduate Program, arrangements for visiting, and questions about University regulations and procedures, contact Jon Bridges at email@example.com.
+For assistance with logistical matters involving application to the Graduate Program, arrangements for visiting, and questions about University regulations and procedures, contact Jon Bridges at firstname.lastname@example.org.
 For online information about University policies regarding graduate study, please consult the Graduate Bulletin.

 Director of Graduate Studies